rtamc/Roblox-NTE-CompatFix/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-A simple registry toggle utility designed to resolve the **anti-cheat driver (`HtAntiCheatDriver`) conflict** between Roblox and NTE.
+⚠️ Error
+Third-party software is interfering with Roblox.
+If you're using software for exploiting or reverse-engineering, you'll need to uninstall it.

+If you have NTE installed on your PC, there is a 98% chance this error is caused by a kernel-level conflict between Roblox's anti-cheat and NTE's anti-cheat driver (HtAntiCheatDriver).

-Instead of manually opening Command Prompt or PowerShell to modify the registry every time, this lightweight executable lets you switch configurations with a single click.
+Stop wasting your time typing commands into the prompt every single time.
+Use this lightweight utility to fix the issue instantly with just a single click.

 ---